Jagmeet Singh gets angry at Bloc MP Alain Therrien for blocking motion on racism in RCMP

 At his news conference, Singh told reporters he does not think a committee study of the urgent issues facing the RCMP would be adequate, in light of recent events.

-Earlier this month, RCMP officers in New Brunswick killed two Indigenous people, Chantel Moore and Rodney Levi, in situations where crime or suspicion of crime was not a factor.
+Earlier this month, in New Brunswick, RCMP officers and the local town of Edmundston police killed two Indigenous people, Rodney Levi and Chantel Moore, in situations where crime or suspicion of crime was not a factor.

 In Moore's case, officers were supposed to be conducting a wellness check.
 In Levi's, someone had called the RCMP to report an "unwanted person."
 It turns out that Levi was not an unwanted intruder at all, but was rather a "welcome guest" at a barbecue in the home of his pastor, Reverend Brodie MacLeod.